 Another important concept behind Calm Technology is the idea that a product should work even when it fails.
 What does that mean exactly?
 Well, this could mean something different depending on the context.
 In the simplest form, think about an escalator.
 When an escalator stops working, it still functions as stairs.
 Or think of Google Maps in an area with no network connectivity.
 You have the option to download offline maps if you plan ahead, or you can view a version of the map as it was last loaded.

-These are instances where technology remains useful even when it’s not working to its full capacity, and this is particularly important for enterprise applications.
+These are instances where technology remains useful even when it’s not working to its full capacity, and this is particularly important when designing enterprise applications.
 At Fuzzy Math, we’ve worked on a number of products that are used in less than optimal conditions.
 If you think about an application used by folks in a warehouse, you have to ask about the quality of their connection.
 Is WiFi even available?
 Will the user be collecting information out on the floor and uploading data at a connected kiosk?
 You may have thought through a brilliant tool that works when connected, but how does it function in a more realistic context?

 This also applies to products designed for international audiences.
 How will your page render in a market that has lower connectivity speeds?
 If you’re designing a content site, for instance, have you designed what your site will look like if rich media doesn’t load?
 It’s crucial that you understand the context in which your user is interacting with your product.